VA Home Improvement Loans

 100% VA Home Improvement Loans

-Alternately you may have lived in your home for years and need an addition for a larger family size or want to do upgrades, alterations and repairs.
-The VA cash out refinance is the ideal way to get these home improvements done.
+Alternatively, you may have lived in your home for years and need an addition for larger family size or want to do upgrades, alterations, and repairs.
+The VA cash-out refinance is the ideal way to get these home improvements done.
 Instead, if you choose a home equity line of credit (often called a HELOC) you may experience some risk of big increases in mortgage rates because most HELOCs have adjustable rates.
-Sometimes HELOC rates can rise above 20% so a fixed rate VA cash out loan is safer.
+Sometimes HELOC rates can rise above 20% so a fixed-rate VA cash-out loan is safer.

-The key in doing VA cash out refinances for home improvement is to make sure you work with one of the few lenders that allow for 100% cash out refinances.
-A VA cash out refinance for most lenders is limited to 90% of the value of your home which limits the amount of work you can do to improve your home.
+The key to doing VA cash-out refinances for home improvement is to make sure you work with one of the few lenders that allow for 100% cash-out refinances.
+A VA cash-out refinance for most lenders is limited to 90% of the value of your home which limits the amount of work you can do to improve your home.